eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence).

 If a manipulation could be detected, then that generally requires more insincere voters than the coalition is likely to be able to coordinate.

+Under the more realistic models, manipulations were unfeasible in most of the scenarios that corresponded to our identified manipulable states.
+Under the more chaotic models, manipulations were often feasible, but the scenarios were essentially undetectable in advance.

 Note that this model says nothing about psychology or human messiness.
 Will voters naively attempt to game the system?
 Probably.
 And that could potentially harm the outcomes.